 Since this game is in Early Access, there’s still a lot of optimization to be done, so if you experience lag in the game, then don’t worry!
-It should get better with time like we’ve seen with most Early Access titles so far.
+It should get better with time, as we’ve seen with most Early Access titles so far.

 But if you want higher FPS and better performance in Realm Royale, then follow these steps to ensure that you get the most out of your PC and get that FPS count rolling.